howl-editor/howl/site/source/doc/api/config.md

 - **Unsaved file scope (buffer scope)**

-  Unsaved file scopes are used to specify configuraiton for buffers that are not associated with any file.
+  Unsaved file scopes are used to specify configuration for buffers that are not associated with any file.
 These scopes start with `'buffer'`, e.g.
   `'buffer/1234'`, and the value applies to the specific buffer only.

-  The `set-for-buffer` command sets variables at the file or buffer scope.

 ### Layers